nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/DRF_INSTALLS.md

 ## Add Content To .gitignore File

-Create a `.gitignore` file and generate the content for it by running this command
+1. Create a `.gitignore` file at the root of your project
+2. Generate the content for it by running this command:

 ```sh
 curl -L -s 'https://raw.githubusercontent.com/github/gitignore/master/Python.gitignore' > .gitignore